Park & Open Space

 Open Space Preservation

 The first basic plan element is open space preservation.
 This element consists of recommendations for preserving primary environmental corridors throughout the Region.
-More on environmental corridors may be found here.
+More information on these corridors may be found on the Environmental Corridors page.

 Outdoor Recreation